Third Macedonian War: Background

-In 179 BC, King Philip V of Macedon died and his ambitious son, Perseus, succeeded to the throne.
+In 179 BC, King Philip V of Macedon died and his ambitious son, Perseus, ascended the throne.
 In pursuit of an alliance, Perseus married Laodice, the daughter of Seleucus IV the king of the Seleucid Empire.
 Perseus' daughter was set to marry Prusias II of Bithynia (in north-western Anatolia, modern Turkey), who was an enemy of Eumenes II of Pergamon (in western Anatolia), an ally of Rome.

-Amid these alliances, Abrupolis, the king of the Thracian tribe of the Sapaei and an ally of the Romans attacked Macedon, laid it waste as far as Amphipolis, and overran the gold mines of Mount Pangaeus.
+Amid these alliances, Abrupolis, the king of the Thracian tribe of the Sapaeans and an ally of the Romans attacked Macedon, laid it waste as far as Amphipolis, and overran the gold mines of Mount Pangaeus.
 He was repulsed and then driven out of his territories by Perseus.
-This conflict contributed to the tensions which led to the Third Macedonian War, because Rome took issue with the ousting of its ally.
+This conflict contributed to the tensions that led to war, because Rome took issue with the ousting of its ally.

 Perseus made an alliance with Cotys IV, the king of the Odrysian kingdom, the largest state in Thrace.
-He increased the size of his army.
+He enlarged his army.
 He also announced that he could carry out reforms in Greece and restore its previous strength and prosperity.
-Perseus sent agents to endeavour to gain support in the Greek states and in the Greek cities.
-He gained the support of Greeks who were treated generously, saw Perseus as their kindred, were keen on revolutionary change, or did not want to be at the mercy of Rome.
-Perseus' propaganda and political manoeuvres around Greece created significant political divisions within the Greek states and cities, which became caught up in bitter disputes between pro-Roman and pro-Perseus factions.
+Perseus sent agents to seek support in the Greek states and cities.
+He gained the support of Greeks who were treated generously, saw Perseus as their kindred, were keen on revolutionary change, or did not want to be at Rome's mercy.
+Perseus' propaganda and political manoeuvres around Greece created bitter disputes between pro-Roman and pro-Perseus factions.

 At the beginning of 173 BC, the Romans sent commissioners to Aetolia and Macedonia, but they were not given the opportunity to meet Perseus.
-The Romans felt that it was clear that he was making preparations for war and that it would not be long before he would take up arms.
-In the Aetolian cities there were increasingly violent internal conflicts and the leaders of the pro-Roman and pro-Perseus factions refused to keep this in check.
+The Romans surmised that he was preparing for war.
+Aetolian cities experienced increasingly violent internal conflicts.
 A Roman envoy attended the session of the Aetolian council at Delphi.
-He asked both quarreling factions to abstain from war.
+He asked both factions to abstain from war.
 This was agreed through an exchange of hostages, who were sent to Corinth.
 The envoy then went to the Peloponnese and called a meeting of the Achaean council.
-He praised the Achaeans for retaining an old decree forbidding the Macedonian kings to approach their territories, and clarified that Rome considered Perseus an enemy.
-There was also violent conflict in Thessaly and Perrhaebia (the land of the Perrhaebi, a tribe in northern Thessaly).
-This was exacerbated by a problem with indebtedness.
+He praised the Achaeans for retaining an old decree forbidding the Macedonian kings to approach their territories, and emphasized that Rome considered Perseus an enemy.
+Violent conflict erupted in Thessaly and Perrhaebia (the land of the Perrhaebi, a tribe in northern Thessaly).
+This was exacerbated by a debt problem.
 Rome sent an envoy to try to defuse the situation.
-He managed to do so by addressing the serious problem of indebtedness "swollen by illegal interest" in both areas.
+He managed to do so by addressing indebtedness "swollen by illegal interest" in both areas.